 Evanescent Prairie, a Center for Prairie Studies publication, describes the history and future of prairies on the Iowa landscape.

 Campus Prairie Landscaping

 The Center for Prairie Studies has been collaborating with Facilities Management and CERA since 2000 to incorporate prairie plantings and gardens into our campus landscape.
 Maintenance of the prairie landscaping includes annual prescribed fire, brush-cutting and mowing, and hand-pulling invasive species.

-The prairie landscaping adds structure and diversity to the turf-grass dominated area, creating and aesthetically pleasing and functioning urban ecosystem, providing soil stabilization and filtering surface runoff.
-In addition to the aesthetic, functional, and historical aspects of having prairie on campus, the plantings serve a pedagogical purpose as well, and are used by many courses for research or study.
+The prairie landscaping adds structure and diversity to the turf-grass-dominated area, creating an aesthetically pleasing and functioning urban ecosystem, providing soil stabilization and filtering surface runoff.
+In addition to the aesthetic, functional, and historical aspects of having prairie on campus, the plantings serve a pedagogical purpose as well and are used by many courses for research or study.